dmcgillen/clj-dynamodb-local/README.md

 `'[dynamodb-local.boot :refer [dynamodb-local]]`

-Add the `dynamodb-local` boot task into your build pipeline at the appropriate point supplying options [#](see below) as necessary, for example:
+Add the `dynamodb-local` boot task into your build pipeline at the appropriate point, supplying any required [options](#configuration), for example:

 ```clojure
 (deftask development []